JeremyFyke/JeremyFyke.github.io/_posts/2016-7-22-first_post.md

 ---
 layout: post
-title: New site
+title: New site up and running!
 ---

-Welcome to my new virtual location!
-Excited to learn to build a Github-based website with Jekyll.
-Look for increasing content as the site develops.
+Welcome to my new virtual location - I'm excited to learn to build a Github-based website with Jekyll.
+Keep posted for increasing content as the site develops.